-Part B - Associates and Joint Ventures

-Name of Associates / Latest Shares of Latest Shares of Associate / Joint Ventures held by Description Reason why the res held by Description Reason why the Networth Networth Profit / (Loss) for the Year for the Year Joint Ventures Audited the Company on the Year end of how there of how there Associate / Joint attributable to Balance No. Amount of Investment Extend of is significant Venture is not Shareholding as Considered in Extend of is significant Venture is not Shareholding as Considered in Not Sheet Date in Associates / Joint Holding % Holding % influence Consolidated influence Consolidated per latest Audited Consolidation Considered in Consolidation Considered in Venture (Rs. in lacs) Balance Sheet Consolidation Primary Cuisine Private 31-Mar-16 240,000 240,000 36.12 24% By Equity Not Applicable īŽ Not Not Limited Holding Applicable Applicable
+Part B - Associates and Joint Ventures nt Ventures 10 (₹ in lacs) Name of Associates / Joint Ventures Latest Audited Shares of the Latest Shares of Associate / Joint Ventures held by Description Reason why the udited udited the Company on the Year end of how there Associate / Joint res held by end Description of how there Description Reason why the of how there Associate / Joint attri Networth Profit / (Loss) for the Year butable to for the Year Balance Sheet Date No. Amount of Investment Extend of is significant Venture is not Shareholding as Considered in in Associates / Joint Holding % influence Consolidated per latest Audited Consolidation Extend of Holding % is significant influence Venture is not Consolidated Venture is not Shareholding as Considered in Not Consolidated per latest Audited Consolidation Considered in Considered in Consolidation Not Considered in Venture (Rs. in lacs) Balance Sheet Consolidation Primary Cuisine Private 31-Mar-16 240,000 240,000 36.12 24% By Equity Not Applicable Nit Not Not Limited Holding Applicable Applicable